ArsenLabovich/resume/README.md

   Gained valuable experience in **client interaction**, understanding their requirements, and delivering solutions that met or exceeded expectations.
   Gained proficiency in managing **client deadlines**, addressing feedback, and iterating on projects to achieve the best possible outcome for the client.

-- Java Full Stack Developer Certificate from HyperSkill by JetBrains.
+- Successfully completed a course, finishing 3 medium-sized projects, and received the Java Full Stack Developer certificate from JetBrains Academy.
 -  [Certificate](https://hyperskill.org/certificates/5fb13c3d-c36f-4792-8b33-5e62b7c6192e.pdf)